Renewed fighting, refugees in south of Sudan

 UNHCR chief Antnio Guterres appealed for an immediate halt to the hostilities amid reports of escalating displacement.

-"We need, at all costs, to stop yet one more refugee crisis in a region of the world that has been witnessing in recent months so much suffering," said Guterres in a statement after visiting conflict and famine-ridden Somalia.
+"We need, at all costs, to stop yet one more refugee crisis in a region of the world that has been witnessing in recent months so much suffering," said Guterres in a statement after visiting nearby conflict- and famine-ridden Somalia.

 Yasir Arman, secretary-general of the SPLM's northern branch, said eight people had been killed in al-Damazin including two women, a child and four SPLM-N members.

-"Many SPLM-North were arrested in al-Damazin and we're not sure of their fate.
+"Many SPLM-N were arrested in al-Damazin and we're not sure of their fate.
 We're worried because all those who were arrested in South Kordofan were slaughtered by security agents," he said.

-Some analysts believe the SPLM-North is now politically isolated and needs partners in order to sustain its rebellion.
+"We are having wider political consultations with political forces inside and outside the country.
+The aim is to create a political and civil society alliance to bring democracy," said Arman.

-"They need to sustain this rebellion and therefore need partners in the neighbourhood -- South Sudan and Ethiopia."
+But some analysts believe the SPLM-N is now politically isolated and needs partners in order to sustain its rebellion.

-The Sudan government declared a state of emergency in Blue Nile state Friday and said it was replacing elected governor Malik Agar, who is a member of SPLM-North, with a military ruler, SUNA said.
+The Sudan government declared a state of emergency in Blue state Friday and said it was replacing elected governor Malik Agar with a military ruler, SUNA said.

-(Additional reporting by Khalid Abdelaziz in Khartoum; Writing by Amena Bakr and Edmund Blair in Cairo; Editing by Karolina Tagaris)
+(Reporting by Hereward Holland in Juba and Khalid Abdelaziz in Khartoum; Editing by Karolina Tagaris)